Fall 2022 Semester

 Virtual Office Hours:

-She has also spent ten years in the collegiate education environment as both an adjunct and full-time professor.
-She is currently an Assistant Professor teaching Information Sciences for Penn State University.
+She has also spent thirteen years in the collegiate education environment as both an adjunct and full-time professor.
+She is currently an Assistant Professor teaching Cybersecurity and Information Sciences and Technology for Penn State University.

 Area(s) of Expertise: Cyber education